webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - have authority over Cloud ecosystem.
 - **Resource Pooling**
   - sharing resources among many clients and resources can be reassigned as needed.
-- **Risk appetite**
-  - level, amount, or type of risk that the organization finds acceptable.
-- **Residual risk**
-  - The leftover risk left after applying countermeasures and controls.
 - **SAAS**
   - Cloud customer loses all control of the environment.
 Cloud provider is responsible for all of the underlying hardware and software.
 - **SaaS Risk**